kelvinlyy/DCDT/README.md

-# Differential Coverage-Directed DL Framework Testing
+# Differential Coverage-Directed dl framework Testing

 This is an automated testing system in Python for TensorFlow and Theano powered by code coverage and differential testing.